9 AV specs Building the playbook for international conferences in Japan (2025)

 APPI rules add complexity.
 If recordings include delegate voices or identifiable data, storage outside Japan may breach compliance.
 I’ve seen foreign organizers try to sync video to overseas servers, only to face legal reviews that stalled distribution.

 Venue policies matter too.
 Hotels in Shinjuku often restrict camera placement.
 Crews unfamiliar with local safety codes scramble when their preferred shot isn’t allowed.
-And culturally, Japanese speakers expect consent before footage is reused—a point reinforced in ICCA Asia-Pacific reports.
+And culturally, Japanese speakers expect consent before footage is reused.
+This is a point reinforced in ICCA Asia-Pacific reports.

 Solutions

 The fix is early planning.
-Spell out recording requirements—room audio, interpreter feeds, and storage—in RFPs.
+Spell out recording requirements such as room audio, interpreter feeds, and storage in RFPs.
 Local AV teams in the vendor directory know how to configure compliant setups.

 Build redundancy: two clean audio feeds, plus backup drives.
 The JNTO MICE guides highlight redundancy as essential for hybrid-ready events.